-4-F18/S19
+4-F20/S21

 Theoretical aspects of principles of chemistry: derivation and application with emphasis on thermodynamics, kinetics and molecular structure.
 Practical applications in laboratory.
 Three lecture, four laboratory hours per week.
 Liberal Arts.
 This course has a fee.
-Co-requisite: MATH 241 or 225; Prerequisites: CHEM 152, PHYS 151, PHYS 152
+Prerequisites: CHEM 152, PHYS 151, PHYS 152; Corequisite: MATH 241 or 225